marijnh/Eloquent-JavaScript/07_robot.md

 extra arguments without ill effects), and omits the `memory` property in its returned object.

-We'll need a way to create a new state with some parcels, to put this sophisticated robot to work.
+To put this sophisticated robot to work, we'll first need a way to create a new state with some parcels.
+A static method (written here by directly adding a property to the constructor) is a good place to put that functionality.

 ```{includeCode: true}
 VillageState.random = function(parcelCount = 5) {